Negrea-Andrei/my-inventory/README.md

 This project is an inventory management system built using Node.js, Express, and Bootstrap.
 It provides functionality to **create, read, update, and delete** entries for products, categories, locations, and manufacturers within an inventory.
 The project uses a modular structure with separate controllers for each entity and utilizes Bootstrap for a responsive and user-friendly interface.

+## Demo
+**Disclaimer:** It may take up to 50 seconds to access the page for the live demo.
+I used Render, which is a free hosting web service for web applications.

+Check out the live version [here](https://andrei-inventory.onrender.com/store) ⚡⚡⚡

 ## Getting Started

 To get started with the project, follow these steps: